 - Max: 74.5 to 76.7 dB

-The torque drive tool attached will be noisiest because of the vibrations from the spinning brush, while the soft roller tool will be less noisy.
+The torque drive tool attached will be the noisiest due to the vibrations from the spinning brush, while the soft roller tool will be less noisy.

 How big is the Dyson V10 Absolute?